Lovey Dovey

-"Lovey Dovey" is a popular American rhythm and blues song originating in the 1950s and written by Eddie Curtis and Ahmet Ertegun, with the latter usually credited using his songwriter's pseudonym "Nugetre" (Ertegun spelled backwards).
+"Lovey Dovey" is a popular 1954 American rhythm and blues song written by Eddie Curtis and Ahmet Ertegun, with the latter usually credited using his songwriter's pseudonym "Nugetre" (Ertegun spelled backwards).
 The song's initial recording by The Clovers remains the best known version, reaching No. 2 for five weeks on the R&B charts in 1954.

 Background

 The song deals with the singer's relationship with his sweetheart and is performed in a light-hearted style.

 The saxophone is played by Sam "The Man" Taylor and the piano by Vann "Piano Man" Walls.

 Cover versions

 Numerous artists have recorded the song.
 Cover versions have been recorded by: